What is a Root Cause Analysis?

 - The Corrective Action Helper® Guide/Module

-The SnapCharT® helps you collect and organize information to help you understand what happened.
+The SnapCharT® Diagram helps you collect and organize information to help you understand what happened.

-The Equifactor® Troubleshooting Tools help you understand what happened to cause equipment failures.
+The Equifactor® Troubleshooting Tables help you understand what happened to cause equipment failures.

-The Root Cause Tree® Diagram guides you to the root causes of human performance and equipment reliability issues.
+The Root Cause Tree® Diagram guides you to the root causes of human performance and equipment reliability issues and includes the Human Performance Troubleshooting Guide.

-The Corrective Action Helper® Guide/Module helps you develop effective fixes based on vest practices from around the world.
+The Corrective Action Helper® Guide/Module helps you develop effective fixes based on best practices from around the world.

 Of course, that’s just the start of what makes the TapRooT® Root Cause Analysis System an international best practice.

-For a short white paper that describes the TapRooT® Root Cause Analysis Tools, see:
+To download a white paper that describes the TapRooT® Root Cause Analysis System in more detail, click on the picture below…

 For a more complete description of how to use the TapRooT® Root Cause Analysis System to investigate precursor incidents, read the book, Using the Essential TapRooT® Techniques to Investigate Low-to-Medium Risk Incidents.